qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog322/index.rst

 Feature: Improved delete action for browser files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Th delete action used from the QGIS browser has been improved in various ways, including:
+The delete action used from the QGIS browser has been improved in various ways, including:

 -  The action is more consistent and applied to all file type items
 -  Multiple file deletion is now supported by selecting multiple file items in the browser which includes a confirmation prompt